 5. Set Catch-and-Release Traps

-Finally, property owners who are looking for a permanent but humane solution might want to commandeer some catch-and-release traps.
+Finally, property owners looking for a permanent but humane solution might want to hijack some catch-and-release traps.
 After they’ve been captured, the animals can be released in an isolated wooded area several miles away.
 Though such traps are usually reliable, it’s best to seek professional expertise when it comes time to relocate raccoons.
 Concerned parties can consult and schedule a consultation with our Rodent removal management experts at ABC Orlando.